 Staro is a 360 camera with seventeen lenses and it has a photo resolution of 136 megapixels (a little more than 16k x 8k), which is the highest resolution 360 photo from an all-in-one camera, edging out the Panono (108 mp) and the Aleta S2 (118 mp).
+UPDATE: Staro did not make it to production, but there is a similar 360 camera called Xphase with 200mp.

 Here are the key specifications: